lautaromsc/fintech/frontend/README.md

 run `ng g module modules/reportes --route reportes --module app.module` to create a module with their routing and import dynamically into appmodule

+The login and password are stored in the NODE_USER* values you see when you call  cat /root/.digitalocean_passwords

+map the port your app runs on to an HTTP URL by running `nano /etc/nginx/sites-available/default` and adding another location.
+Us e the existing entry for the port 3000 "hello" app as a basis.
+Call `sudo systemctl restart nginx` to enable your new nginx config.